IGNITE

 A special highlight of IGNITE is the HUG (Helping Us Grieve) Award, which honours an individual who has made an extraordinary impact on Myra’s Kids Foundation.
 This award recognizes someone whose dedication has provided grieving children with the care, resources, and compassion they deserve.

-Join us for an evening that IGNITES hope, celebrates resilience, and honours the power of remembrance.
+Our Annual Fundraiser IGNITES hope, celebrates resilience, and honours the power of remembrance.

 Together, we can ensure that every child facing loss finds the support they need to heal.